Minimum Hours and What Hours Count

 - Participating in co-curricular activities during the scheduled school day.

 Time spent during lunch periods, breakfast periods and extracurricular activities cannot count as open for instruction.
 A schedule must include five days in each week.
-These requirements apply to all districts and schools, expect for community schools.
+These requirements apply to all districts and schools, except for community schools.

 Community School Requirements

 Community schools must provide a minimum of 920 hours of learning opportunities per year.
 This does not represent a change.
 Please note that community schools may not count the Minimum Hours Exceptions listed above towards the 920 hours of learning opportunities per year requirement.